 - 1.5 oz chopped gluten-free chocolate bar, 70% cacao or higher, or use a generous 1/4 cup Enjoy Life Chunks**

 Preheat oven to 350.
 Line a baking sheet with a slipat mat or parchment paper.
 Mix all of the ingredients thoroughly except the chocolate until well combined–this can also be done in the food processor– and then stir in the chocolate chips or chunks.
 Portion out cookies by the heaping tablespoon, roll into balls and flatten down on the cookie sheet.
 They can get cozy, since the cookies won’t spread much.

 Bake for 14-16 minutes or until the sides are just starting to turn a golden brown.
 The tops will not brown.
 Allow to cool for 5-10 minutes before moving them.

 Makes about 18, depending on how much cookie dough ends up in your mouth pre-baking.

-*Almond flour: This recipe works perfectly with blanched almond flour from nuts.com or Honeyville.
-I tried a few different cookie recipes that I found on other sites that specified Bob’s Red Mill’s flour and they came out totally crumbly for me, which may be an ingredient issue—I only use almond flour that’s certified gluten-free, which is either Honeyville or Nuts.com.
+*Almond flour: This recipe works perfectly with blanched almond flour from nuts.com, which is what I use.
+I tried a few different cookie recipes that I found on other sites that specified Bob’s Red Mill’s flour and they came out totally crumbly for me, which may be an ingredient issue—I only use almond flour that’s certified gluten-free, which is either Nuts.com or Honeyville.
 BRM sells blanched almond meal which is marked GF but is not certified; it looks like it’s a little coarser.
 I don’t know if BRM flour works in this recipe.
 Please let me know in the comments if you experiment.